Hamza417/Peristyle/README.md

 The `REQUEST_IGNORE_BATTERY_OPTIMIZATIONS` permission is used to run the AutoWallpaperService whenever required.

-Additionally requires access to any wallpaper directories the user specifies.
+Additionally, requires access to any wallpaper directories the user specifies.

 ## Translate